Ghana: Ex-President Mahama's comeback sparks hope for future – DW – 12/09/2024

 The term "nation-builder" is a reference to Mahama's political persona, which is often associated with his efforts to develop and improve Ghana's infrastructure and economy during his previous tenure as president.

-This hopeful sentiment was echoed by many of Mahama's supporters, including 32-year-old Rukayat Musa, who said she didn't expect much from him because "he has already done a lot in the short four years, so I know he can do more."
+This hopeful sentiment was echoed by many of Mahama's supporters, including 32-year-old Rukayat Musa, who said she had high expectations because "he has already done a lot in the short four years, so I know he can do more."

 Economic struggles dominate election